Kizzy Beaumont

 After graduating from the University of Plymouth in 2007 with a MSc in Biological Diversity and a BSc (Hons) in Marine Biology, I went on to work as an aquarist and then as a displays supervisor in public aquariums across the UK.
 Along with animal husbandry, I also developed and led on education initiatives, as well as volunteer and staff training programmes.
 This highlighted to me the positive impact education can have on people and the environment and eventually led me to move into a career in teaching.

 I began teaching animal science, marine biology, and wildlife conservation in both FE and HE settings, before becoming a programme leader and then HE curriculum manager.
 I designed a number of new modules focusing on marine policy and management.
-For the past four years, I have been working in learning development, supporting students in developing their academic practice.
+Prior to starting my PhD, I worked in learning development, supporting students in developing their academic practice.
 I gained my PGCE in 2014 and was awarded a Senior Fellowship to the Higher Education Academy in 2019.

-I have now returned to Plymouth to undertake my PhD research both within the UK and the Caribbean.
+I have now returned to Plymouth to undertake my PhD research both within the UK and further afield.

 Qualifications